Garlic Aioli Burger With Bacon

 - Beer Caramelized Onions (see ingredients below)

-- 4 tsp garlic aioli*
+- 4 teaspoons garlic aioli

 Beer Caramelized Onions